From the mailbag:

 The second is to set the ISO to a higher value than indicated by the knob, record the result in the raw file, but change the processing of the JPEG preview image to make it darker than it would be if it were a straight rendition of the raw file.
 This is what the a7RII does.

-You can prove the to yourself by making a set of raw and JPEG images of the same subject at ISOs 100, 80, 64, and 50, opening up the lens a third of a stop each time.
+You can prove this to yourself by making a set of raw and JPEG images of the same subject at ISOs 100, 80, 64, and 50, opening up the lens a third of a stop each time.
 If you look at the JPEG images, you’ll see that they look like the all have the same brightness.
 However, if you look at the raw images in RawDigger, you’ll see that the ISO 80, 64, and 50 images are all almost a stop overexposed from the ISO 100 image.

 If you look at the log histogram of the ISO 100 image, you’ll see that all raw channels are short of clipping.